roymanish/InterviewQuestionPatterns/SystemDesign.md

 Basically available - the system guarantees availability.
 Soft state - the state of the system may change over time, even without input.
 Eventual consistency - the system will become consistent over a period of time, given that the system doesn't receive input during that period.

+Uses Bloom Filter to quickly find out if a SSTable contains a key or not
 ````
   - ### Key Value Store ###
     ````